 Chambord is a French cognac-based black raspberry liqueur, “an infusion of the world’s finest raspberries, blackberries…black raspberries, black currant, Madagascar vanilla and cognac” according to its label.
 There are other raspberry liqueurs out there, including generics, but Chambord has long been considered the best.
 It’s 33 proof, which is not very strong, and deep purple in color.
 So what does Chambord taste like?

 (See all Chambord recipes.)

-The first thing I notice when smelling a glass of Chambord is the raspberry followed by vanilla.
-A taste reveals something a little bit sharper, almost like a distant note of citrus, and also a honey note.
+When I first smell a glass of Chambord, I notice a strong raspberry flavor which is then followed by vanilla.
+A sip reveals something a little bit sharper, almost like a distant note of citrus.
+I also taste a honey note.

 That said, Chambord is at its best in cocktails.
-You can simply mix it in with champagne or a good dry gin or vodka.
-Or you can try something more complicated, like the Chambord Royale, featuring Chambord with vodka, cranberry and pineapple, or the Red Frog with amaretto, Crown Royal and cranberry juice blended with Chambord.
+You can simply mix it in with champagne or a good dry gin, or vodka or rum.
+Or you can try something more complicated, like the Chambord Royale, which features Chambord with vodka, cranberry, and pineapple, or the Red Frog which blends amaretto liqueur and Chambord with Crown Royal and cranberry juice.